-Yet another Major venue to feature on this list, Kiawah Island and its Ocean Course was last seen on our screens in 2021 when Phil Mickelson became the oldest Major winner in history at the PGA Championship.
+Yet another Major venue to feature on this list, Kiawah Island and its Ocean Course, one of five layouts at the resort, was last seen on our screens in 2021 when Phil Mickelson became the oldest Major winner in history at the PGA Championship.
 It was also where Rory McIlroy won his second Major in 2012.
-Kiawah, on the South Carolina coast, has five golf courses in total, and the Ocean Course is considered both one of the best and toughest layouts in the US.
+It's top of the list when it comes to the best golf courses in South Carolina and is considered both one of the best and toughest layouts in the US.

 Pebble Beach Golf Links

 - Majors: Six US Opens + five future, four future US Women's Opens, PGA Championship 1977, five US Amateurs and two US Women's Amateurs

 Pebble Beach is arguably one of the three most famous golf courses in the world alongside The Old Course at St Andrews and Augusta National.
 Situated on the Monterrey Peninsula, the Ocean-lined course appears on our screens each year at the Pebble Beach Pro-Am and has hosted six US Opens, boasting winners including Jack Nicklaus, Tom Watson and Tiger Woods.
 Pebble Beach also operates Spyglass Hill, another of the world's best courses that is open to the public.

 - Location: Pinehurst, North Carolina

 - Majors: US Open 1999, 2005 & 2014 plus five future, US Women's Open 2014 & 2029, PGA Championship 1936, Ryder Cup 1951 and three US Amateurs

 - Green fees: Packages from $517